 • from third parties where the Privacy Act or other law allows it – this may include, but is not limited to: other members of your treating team, diagnostic centres, specialists, hospitals, the My Health Record system, electronic prescription services, Medicare, your health insurer, the Pharmaceutical Benefits Scheme

 In general, we collect, hold, use and disclose your personal information for the following purposes:

 • to provide health services to you

 • to communicate with you in relation to the health service being provided to you

 • to comply with our legal obligations, including, but not limited to, mandatory notification of communicable diseases or mandatory reporting under applicable child protection legislation.

 • to help us manage our accounts and administrative services, including billing, arrangements with health funds, pursuing unpaid accounts, management of our systems

-for consultations with other doctors and allied health professional involved in your healthcare;
+for consultations with doctors and allied health practitioners involved in your healthcare;

 • to obtain, analyse and discuss test results from diagnostic and pathology laboratories

 • If you have a My Health Record, to upload your personal information to, and download your personal information from, the My Health Record system